liveanddeadcat/Yuchen-s-little-spectral-flow-/README.md

 3. OLS spectral unmixing with AF extraction
 4. I'm working with colleagues from math school for other unmixing model or fluorophore signature evaluation metrics.
 5. Other unmixing methods: Weighted LS (Update 29/07/2026: the way I formatted the WLS might be incorrect in the current script.
 I will test the supposed way and update if correct), beta-testing NNLS (this only prevents -ve solutions but does not actually solve the unmixing issues).
 I'm working with colleagues from math school to see how we could improve things.
-6. Evaluate your unmixing model via statistical methods
+6. EDA for full-stained raw and unmixed data to briefly see the noise distribution, observe per-channel residuals.
+(I'm working with the colleagues to develop evaluation metrics for models too)
 7. Gating and visulisation of unmixed data
 8. Downstream analysis on unmixed data: data transformation, feature discovery, integration, clustering.

 ## Get started